Mongolian Beef Recipe [Video]

 PF Chang's Mongolian Beef Copycat

-Mongolian Beef Recipe is the easiest way to have a flavorful and delicious restaurant-style dinner at home in just about 30 minutes!
+PF Chang's Mongolian Beef copycat recipe is the easiest way to have a delicious restaurant-style dinner at home in just about 30 minutes.

 Prep Time: 10 minutes